Alcohol-Free Drinks in Recovery: The Honest Answer

 Is it psychologically safe to consume something that contains any alcohol at all?
 Does it matter if the effect is negligible?
 For some people in recovery, the answer is that any alcohol crosses a line they've drawn for themselves.

-The Case For AF Drinks in Recovery
+The Case For Alcohol-Free Drinks in Recovery

 Despite these concerns, AF drinks have supporters within the recovery community.
 Some evidence suggests they can play a positive role, at least for certain people in certain circumstances.